 After your visit to the lake, stop by the nearby rock formation of Brimketill, a coastal lava rock pool formed by years of erosion.
 Brimketill carries its own ancient folklore stories like many of the other natural attractions in Iceland.

-Otherwise known as the ‘Blue Mountains,’ this southwestern range is a popular spot for hiking, cave exploring, and skiing all within close proximity to Reykjavik.
+Otherwise known as the ‘Blue Mountains,’ this southwestern range is a popular spot for cave exploring, skiing, and hiking in Iceland, all within close proximity to Reykjavik.
 One of the well-known lava caves, Leiðarendi, is an interesting natural tunnel formed from two volcanic eruptions.
 Marvel at the contrasting moss growing amongst the black rock landscape and pinch yourself when you realize you’re inside a volcano!

 Another option for enjoying the mountain backdrop is to embark on a horseback riding adventure with the gorgeous Icelandic horses.
 Trotting along the Icelandic countryside with the Bláfjöll Mountain backdrop will be a highlight of your trip.